SIsilicon/WorldEdit-BE/README.md

 You also don't HAVE to credit me, but it would be great if you did to help support my work! 😁

 ## Special Thanks
-The backbone of this addon's code is notbeer's [GameTest API Wrapper](https://github.com/notbeer/Gametest-API-Wrapper).
+The backbone of this addon's code is a heavily modified version of notbeer's [GameTest API Wrapper](https://github.com/notbeer/Gametest-API-Wrapper).

 And thanks to the original creator of the WorldEdit mod "sk89q" and [EngineHub](https://enginehub.org/) as a whole.
 They developed and excellent mod, and I'm just simply making a version of it work on bedrock.
 They're the real heroes. :)